vadimpopa/Ux.field.Multiselect/README.md

 Multiselect field for Sencha Touch 2.1.

 As I didn't like available extensions, I've extended Ext.field.Select widget and added the multiselect feature.
 Works as a single or multi select field.
-So far only for tablets screens.

 It can easily extend Ext.field.Text if to take the missing code from Ext.field.Select and add it to Ux.field.Multiselect.